what is an ordinary?

 Figg was one of Ingrid’s beloved miniature dachshunds, and Figg’s happy and spunky spirit inspired the name of the bakery.
 Although Figg passed on to the great kennel in the sky too soon, her memory lives on and always makes Ingrid smile, just as she hopes her products make you smile.

 Figg's Ordinary began in 2015 as a small stand in the Chestertown Farmers' Market.
 Figg’s founder Ingrid Hansen began experimenting with gluten-free baking after her youngest daughter developed a sensitivity to gluten and struggled to find gluten-free products that were at once fresh, delicious, and made with high-quality ingredients.
 After experimenting for a few years, Ingrid had developed delicious, healthy gluten-free recipes, and wondered whether Eastern Shore residents also had a hunger for these kinds of foods.
 Figg's success at the Farmers' Market gave proof of a local hunger for healthier food options on the Eastern Shore.
 Ingrid had always dreamed of creating a space in Chestertown for people to gather, and with Figg’s success at the Farmers’ Market, she soon began searching for a location to make Figg's into a brick-and-mortar café.
-Two years later, we’re thrilled to be growing, learning, and serving our community, in Chestertown and beyond!
+In the first year of business, Figg’s was voted Best New Business of the Year by the Kent County Chamber of Commerce, and now two years into our business, we’re thrilled to be growing, learning, and serving our community, in Chestertown and beyond!
+To learn more about what Chestertown, MD has to offer for dining, shopping, and activities, check out Destination Mainstreet!

 why gluten free?